process-analytics/bpmn-visualization-addons/README.md

 From the root folder:
 - Build the lib: `npm run build -w packages/addons`
-- Run the demo: `npm run dev -w packages/demo`.
+- Run the demo:
+  - `npm run dev -w packages/demo`.
 The demo is accessible at http://localhost:5173/
+  - if you want to see live changes in the lib when running the demo, also run `npm run dev -w packages/addons` in another process

 ## 📃 License